cameron-bret/Pilates-Planner/README.md

-**PROJECT DESCRIPTION**
+#PROJECT DESCRIPTION

 Pilates Planner is a full stack web application for creating and organizing lesson plans for pilates classes!
+With this app a pilates instructor can easily create new Lessons based on difficulty level and muscle groups and add Exercises to those lesson plans.
+Version 2 will integrate with the Google Calendar API so that Lessons can be assigned a specific date and time!

 **Below is a link to the app itself**